“Neither neglect your spiritual nor your worldly welfare. Always learn and teach. Forget neither God nor Ancestor.”

 Because of her appearance – my freshman-year college roommates told me with more than a hint of envy in their voice how she looked like a goth Victoria’s Secret model.
 That night that I tied her up and we went out?
 She wasn’t even carded by the same bouncer that closely scrutinized the one legal ID, mine.

 We danced together and socialized.
 I wanted her to get to know my friends so didn’t dominate her presence.
 Whenever she wasn’t directly next to me in our small group, however, male strangers would try to talk to her.
 She was respectful, but when conversation turned to flirtation she would quickly quit them and come over to stand close to me to show who she was with.
 Feeling juvenile pride at their rejection and her selection of me, I fawned over her.
-One person in particular – a long blond haired older man (which for me at the time meant early 20s) – caused her to draw me in especially close.
+One person in particular – a long blond haired older man (which for me at the time meant late 20s) – caused her to draw me in especially close.
 Uncomfortably so.
 The pressure around my ribs didn’t make me worried they break, but the crush of bone against bone was no pleasant sensation.

 At first I thought this might be an ex that I was unaware of.
 A little tipsy, I mentally prepared for a fight, but he just smiled and continued to walk on.
 I looked down at her face and saw an expression that I did not then and do not now know fully what it was, other than that it haunted me.
 I whispered in her ear “Who was that?” and she responded “No one, I’ll explain later.”
 When we got home, she shared her story with me.